Last Updated on

 Results you produce are most highly correlated with your behavior.

 - Have you ever thought carefully about how the places you spend your time affect your behavior?

 - Have you considered how your behavior in those places impacts your ability to get the results you want?

-As you undertake a significant change in some are of your life or business, it pays to consider how places impact that area.
+As you intend to manage change in some are of your life or business, it pays to consider how places impact that area.

 Now is an opportunity to carefully consider the places you spend your time, to consider how you can impact those places to: